prantikseal/proof-of-work-ideas-bot/README.md

 ## Features ✨

-As for the Features the bot would be able to generate Ideas in the following Niche's
+For the Features the bot would be able to generate Ideas in the following Niche's

 - Copywriting - For generating ideas around copywriting
 - Community Building - For generating ideas around community building